nearform/react-browser-hooks/storybook/stories/mouse-position/README.md

 - x (int), y (int): the mouse pointer position
 - throttled (boolean): if set, throttling is enabled
 - delay (int): the actual delay in ms, based on fps parameter

-See the /demo/src/components/mouse-position component for a full usage example.